lfdgaliza/DesignPatterns/Behavioral/Observer/Readme.md

 Remember that the patterns are not an absolute rule.
 It is recommended that you use some well-known pattern into your code, but know the rules to know how to break them when needed, ok?

+## This example
+I tried to be as simple as I could because there is a lot of heavy examples on the internet.
+In this code, you can find a provider (subject/observable) and the observers inside a folder called... guess what... yep!
+Observers.

 ## UML
 ![UML](https://upload.wikimedia.org/wikipedia/commons/0/01/W3sDesign_Observer_Design_Pattern_UML.jpg)